California personal finance: Ponzi style

 The big financial innovation–if you want to call it that–of the Great Housing Bubble was the nearly unrestricted use of cash-out refinancing and HELOCs to tap into home price appreciation.
 The third column shows the impact this new source of credit had on personal income statements.
 HELOC money allowed people to pay off their consumer debt while only modestly increasing their home debt.
 Since this income was untaxed (borrowed money is not truly income), the extracted money was entirely converted to disposable income.
 This incredible influx of disposable income caused our economy to explode.

-Unfortunately, as is documented in the post Our HELOC Economy, the loss of this HELOC income is having devastating effects on local tax revenues and our economy.
+The loss of this HELOC income is having devastating effects on local tax revenues and our economy.
 When you examine the personal income statements of borrowers in column four, you see that home debt and consumer debt have now become so burdensome that there is no longer enough disposable income to cover life’s basic needs; borrowers are insolvent.

 The only solution to the problem of borrower insolvency is a monumental restructuring of both home and consumer debt.
 Realistically, the only way this is going to occur is through foreclosure and bankruptcy.
 We are not going to re-inflate this Ponzi Scheme because when sustainable loan terms are applied to real incomes, people cannot raise bids to sustain or inflate home prices–even with 4.5% interest rates.
 Without home price appreciation and subsequent HELOC borrowing, the Ponzi Scheme does not work.

 The implications of this are clear; we are going to experience an extended recession bordering on depression here in California that is going to linger for many, many years.
 During this extended crisis, a significant percentage of California homeowners are going to face foreclosure and personal bankruptcy.